juanpineda/myMovies/README.md

 App Description

-Main view scroll list of movies filtered by location and favorite at the beginning managing errors with remote data source.
+The main view contains a scrolling list of movies filtered by location and favorite, managing errors with a remote data source.
-Second view description of the movie selected on the list, added a detailed description to show more information, list of images from the movie, favorite button interaction, and rating bar with dialog confirmation.
+The second view describes the movie selected in the list, added a detailed description to show more information, a list of images from the movie, favorite button interaction, and a rating bar with dialog confirmation.

 ## Author